richardwmak/scivis/README.md

 i.e. on Ubuntu or Debian, execute `sudo apt install make g++ libx11-dev pkg-config libfltk1.3-dev libxrender-dev libxcursor-dev libxft-dev libxinerama-dev`

-In the root directory, execute `make run`.
+In the root directory of the project, execute `make run`.
+This compiles and launches the program.

 # Controls